crocs-muni/javacard-curated-list/README.md

 The projects collected in this list were analyzed and published (June 2017) in [Analysis of JavaCard open-source ecosystem](https://medium.com/enigma-shards/analysis-of-javacard-open-source-ecosystem-9be0bfd66398)

 ### Backup of listed repositories
 As repositores are sometimes moved or removed, the fork of each repository under the virtual organization ['javacard-curated-list'](https://github.com/javacard-FOSS-applets) is created.
-Try to find a repository there if link doesn't work.
+Try to find a repository there if the link doesn't work.

 ### Format and notation
 > **Project name _[activity]_** <br> Short description, often taken from a project readme.md